The Kid (Savage book): Contents

 The Kid delves into the machinations involved in the process of adopting an infant boy, through the experiences of the author and his boyfriend.
 Savage describes the psychological roller-coaster experience of deciding to go through with the process, such as worrying about which items to purchase to support raising an infant, moments where he was nervous about how it would impact his sex life, and what his straight and gay friends would think.
-Savage comments that an LGBT activist thought those who adopt children were ideal candidates if they were "men in their forties, together at least eight years, monogamous, professional, irreproachable, and unassailable."
+Savage comments that an LGBTQ activist thought those who adopt children were ideal candidates if they were "men in their forties, together at least eight years, monogamous, professional, irreproachable, and unassailable."
 He expresses "a complex sense of moral obligation" in writing the narrative.

 Terry, Savage's boyfriend at the time for two years, initially helped him look into the option of seeking out lesbian acquaintances to assist them in becoming biological parents.
 Savage writes, "Terry and I would be giving up certain things that, for better or worse, define what it means to be gay."
 Subsequently, they decided to go through the process of adoption.
 Terry and Savage were connected with Melissa and communicated with her during her pregnancy.
 Savage discusses his anger at his grandmother over her homophobia, his experiences in the bedroom including bondage and other preferences, and his decision to become a father.
 He notes that an influential point in the process was viewing the distress from the baby's mother when she separated from her child.
 The author writes, "We're meant to have the baby we wind up getting, and no other."
 Savage describes the success at completing the adoption procedures as a form of "social victory."